bixb922/crank-organ/doc-software/README.md

 ![Performance page, top](performance_waiting.jpg)

-"Waiting" means that the tune is waiting for the crank to turn or for the TouchPad or for the start button.
+"Waiting" means that the tune is waiting for the crank to turn or for the touchpad or for the start button.

 * Start: starts playing the tune.
-If touchpad installed, this is equivalent to pressing the touch pad or (if a crank sensor is installed) starting to turn the crank.
+If touchpad or a start button installed, this is equivalent to those.
+If a crank sensor is installed, this is equivalent to starting to turn the crank.
 * Da capo: returns the tune to the beginning, waiting for a start.
 * Show lyrics/Show setlist: toggles between lyrics and setlist.
 * Next: Skips the rest of the tune